MShahid0011/REDFLAG/README.md

 The snippet text in each red flag must match the text exactly as it appears in content or sender, so the app can find and highlight it.

-## Notes for your internship report

-This project is a self-contained simulator: it does not send real emails/SMS, store personal data, or contact real users.
-It's intended purely as an educational security-awareness training tool, and runs entirely client-side in the browser.